neilgebhard/neilgebhard.com/posts/next-js-bandwagon.md

 There is some extra work to learn the framework.

-If your app has data that is frequently changing (e.g. Twitter, Facebook, etc.), pre-rendering is less useful.
+If your app has data that is frequently changing such as an analytics dashboard, pre-rendering is less useful.

 **In conclusion,**